ku-sldg/negotiation20/src/README.md

 ## `DeptTypes`

 All code from "A Type Dependent Policy Language".
 This include a dependently typed privacy policy and selection policy for the target.
 This is information relative to Fritz thesis (2019).
+Such code is no longer used but kept for reference if needed.

+## Negotiation.v

+This file will ultimately include the entire running negotiation procedure.
+Currently (1.31.23), it is nothing to look at.